gautier-lefebvre/vscode-file-template-manager/README.md

 This is still in alpha so do not be surprised if you experience bugs.

+The first stable release will be 1.0.0.
+In the meantime, **be aware that you may lose your templates when upgrading**.

 ## Features

 1. Create file templates.